Engelandvaarders and Refugees:

 natural gas to Holland and Western Europe.
 This key position made him

-an important contributor to the economic developement of the Netherlands.
-He
+an important contributor to the economic developement of the

 was appointed as Director of Shell Netherlands in 1966 and retired in